h2oai/tutorials/Driverless AI/image-processing-in-driverless-ai/image-processing-in-driverless-ai.md

 **Notes**:

-- This modeling approach only supports a **single** image column as an input.
+- This modeling approach only supports a **single** image column as an input
-- This modeling approach does not support any transformers.
+- This modeling approach does not support any transformers
-- This modeling approach supports classification and regression experiments.
+- This modeling approach supports classification and regression experiments
-- This modeling approach does not support the use of mixed data types because of its limitation on input features.
+- This modeling approach does not support the use of mixed data types because of its limitation on input features
-- This modeling approach does not use Genetic Algorithm (GA).
+- This modeling approach does not use Genetic Algorithm (GA)
-- The use of one or more GPUs is strongly recommended for this modeling approach.
+- The use of one or more GPUs is strongly recommended for this modeling approach

 To illustrate how we will use the second approach, let's explore the pre-built experiment predicting true cases of metastatic cancer.
 Before that, let's see how you can run the experiment while learning how to active **AutoML** when modeling images in Driverless AI.